Website Manager

 How do I register my child to run track with the Blue Knights?

-• Please click on the links to read this important message about expectations about the upcoming season and short associated video.
+1. Please click on the link to read this important message about expectations for the upcoming season.

 When, where and how long does the team practice?

-• You should come to practice in running clothes appropriate for weather and wearing running shoes and ready to start promptly at 5:30 pm.
+• You should come to practice in running clothes appropriate for weather and running shoes.
+Practice will start promptly at the stated times.

 • Instructions for “on-your-own” workouts will be given out by the coaches for the days we do not practice.
 All athletes are expected to complete “on-your-own” workouts on non-practice days